marc-thieme/frame-it/README.typ

   // You can add as many as you want
   syntax: ("Syntax",),
 )
+// This is necessary.
+Don't forget this!
+#show: frame-style(styles.boxy)
 ```

 How to use it is explained below.
 Here is a quick example: